 Notes

-- Optionally, top prepared hot chocolate with marshmallows, whipped cream, shaved chocolate, or cinnamon.
+- Optional toppings - Top prepared hot chocolate with marshmallows, whipped cream, shaved chocolate, or cinnamon.

-- The average coffee mug holds 12 ounces of liquid.
-Keep this in mind, you may need to add 3 tablespoons of hot chocolate mix to a coffee mug filled with hot milk.
+- Coffee mug size - The average coffee mug holds 12 ounces of liquid.
+Keep this in mind as you may need to add 3 tablespoons of hot chocolate mix to a coffee mug filled with hot milk.

 I made these up for a few friends for an early Christmas celebration.
 The feedback I got was was very enthusiastic.
 I’ll have to make more for myself.

-This recipe is BOMB!!
+This recipe is GREAT!!
 However, it doesn’t show in the nutrition section how many tbsp’s equal the 47 calories.
 Can you elaborate on that?
 Thanks

 Hi Michele, glad you enjoy the recipe!
 One serving is two tablespoons.